 - You may register for 202 credits while you are taking ENVS 201.

 - You may register for all 6 credits at once, or split them in any combination over more than one semester's schedule.
+However you must complete a level of work associated with the amount of credits registered.

 - Weekly Thesis/Project Help Sessions are available.